 Crafting the Perfect Technical Resume to Land Interviews

-Now, let’s get down to the details of how to put together an outstanding technical resume that is sure to land you an interview at any tech company.
+Now, let’s get down to the details of how to put together an outstanding technical resume that will shine a spotlight on your technical skills and is sure to land you an interview at any tech company.
 Let’s start with some of the most important skills you should add to your technical resume (if they’re relevant and true for you) to get you noticed.
 Then, just as important, we’ll discuss some of the things to leave off your technical resume.

-What to Include in Your Technical Resume Skills List
+What to Include in Your Technical Skills List

-Coding might be the number one misunderstood technology skill that looks great on a resume.
+Coding might be the number one misunderstood technical skill that looks great on a tech resume.
 You don’t have to be a programmer to need software development knowledge—a background working with programming languages will come in handy for people in all walks of life.